dineshclinton/DoctorAppointment/README.md

 In a browser, visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) and verify that you see the sample Django start page

-The Django admin panel is available at `http://127.0.0.1:8000/admin`.
+The Django admin panel is available at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
 The credentials for the admin panel can be created with :

 ```shell
 docker-compose exec web python manage.py createsuperuser
 ```

-A postman collection is also available in the repo that contains samples for API invocations.
+If you are already familiar with postman - a postman collection is available in the repo with sample API invocations.
+The django admin interface is just as useful to explore different APIs.

 The front end is available at [http://127.0.0.1:3000/](http://127.0.0.1:3000/).